Independence Blue Cross presents Age Fearless with One Day University in West Philly

 Check out other great lectures including The Meaning Behind A Date That Will Live In Infamy, The Four Most Powerful Ancient Rulers, and Famous Trials In History.

 Richard Newman is a professor of American history at Rochester Institute of Technology.
-He has appeared on PBS, NPR, and C-SPAN, and is the author and editor of seven books, including: Love Canal: A Toxic History from Colonial Times to the Present, the Palgrave Environmental Reader (with Daniel Payne) and Freedom’s Prophet: Bishop Richard Allen, the AME Church, and the Black Founding Fathers.
+He has appeared on PBS, NPR, and C-SPAN, and is the author or editor of seven books about American and African American history, including Love Canal: A Toxic History from Colonial Times to the Present, and Freedom’s Prophet: Bishop Richard Allen, the AME Church, and the Black Founding Fathers.

 10:45 am - 11:45 am